-Rees-Mogg denounces Tory ‘show trial’ of Boris Johnson
+Rees-Mogg denounces Tory ‘show trial’ of Boris Johnson following burka row

 -

-Rees-Mogg denounces Tory ‘show trial’ of Boris Johnson
+Rees-Mogg denounces Tory ‘show trial’ of Boris Johnson following burka row

 A Conservative Party investigation into allegedly Islamophobic comments by Boris Johnson has been denounced as a “show trial” by Jacob Rees-Mogg.